240 – Dress Code

 K. Cellular Telephone

-XIII.
+XIV.
 Religious and Medical Exemptions

-The HCSO does not discriminate against any employee because of that person’s race, color, religion, sex, sexual or gender orientation, national origin, age, disability, handicap, or veteran status.
+The HCSO does not discriminate against any employee because of that person’s race, color, religion, sex, sexual or gender orientation, national origin, age, disability, or veteran status.

-2. Any and potential safety issues or operational concerns the requested accommodation would have on the employee, the HCSO, other employees, inmates, and the public must be taken into account.
+2. Any potential safety issues or operational concerns the requested accommodation would have on the employee, the HCSO, other employees, inmates, and the public must be taken into account.

 F. If an accommodation that refers to the wearing of an article of faith is approved, the cost associated with the procuring of and maintaining of the article of faith must be borne by the employee.